MSW degree options

 Holistic Defense: Holistic Defense employs an interdisciplinary team of social workers and lawyers who consider both individual and community needs when working with a person charged with a criminal offense.
 The attorney and social worker team engage with clients who are often indigent, creating a model of legal representation that may reduce incarceration as well as the unintended consequences of legal involvement.

-Senior Rule is an admissions status for select Wayne State undergraduate seniors that allows them to take a limited number of graduate courses that can be applied to their MSW degree, saving them time and money.
+Accelerated Master's Pathway (AMP) for BSW students is an admissions status for select Wayne State undergraduate seniors that allows them to take a limited number of graduate courses that can be applied to their MSW degree, saving them time and money.

 Graduate Certificates

 MSW students may select to pursue a graduate certificate in conjunction with their MSW degree.
-Certificates include the Certificate in Alcohol and Drug Abuse Studies (CADAS), Developmental Disabilities Certificate and Gerontology Certificate
+Certificates include the Certificate in Alcohol and Drug Abuse Studies (CADAS), Developmental Disabilities Certificate and Gerontology Certificate.